 The locations where these PHI breaches occurred included desktop computers, portable electronic devices, laptops, servers, networks, films, papers, and the largest group was from emails.

-The healthcare industry accounted for most of these February 2020 data breaches, according to healthcare cybersecurity statistics.
+The healthcare industry accounted for most of these February 2020 data breaches.

 20. The Top Two Biggest Targets for Hackers Include the Healthcare Industry at 15%, and The Finance Sector at 10%.

-According to 2020 healthcare cybersecurity statistics, the healthcare sector was the hardest hit by hackers, costing $17.76 billion in medical office and hospital data breaches.
+According to 2020 data, the healthcare sector was the hardest hit by hackers, costing $17.76 billion in medical office and hospital data breaches.

 This was also true in 2019, but it grew exponentially in 2020.
 This problem isn’t expected to fade away anytime soon unless something more is done about it.